AccioWorkAI/cocreate-pitch-2026/application-form.latest.md

 - Section: Identification
 - Type: input
 - Required: yes
-- Please use your Accio Work registration email to ensure bonus credit distribution.
+- Remind User: Please use your Accio Work registration email to ensure bonus credit distribution.

 #### What is your full name (first and last)?